voidquark/voidify/README.md

 The inventory configuration for Voidify is inspired by Ansible YAML inventory structure but simplified for ease of use.
 It consists of two main sections: `Environment` and `hosts`.

 - `Environment`: Represents different environments, such as `production` and `development`, where your hosts are grouped.
-- `hosts`: Defines individual hosts with user-friendly names, like `mariadb`, which make it easy to identify where you want to connect.
+- `hosts`: Defines individual hosts with user-friendly names (alias), like `mariadb`, which make it easy to identify where you want to connect.

 Inside each `host`, you need to specify `key: value` pairs, where `key` corresponds to a supported SSH config parameter.
 Ensure that the `key` is written exactly as it appears in a typical SSH config file.
 The `value` field holds the value for that key.